Broadstone, Dublin

-Broadstone is one of the three neighbourhoods that make up present-day Phibsboro in Dublin, Ireland.
+Broadstone is one of the three neighbourhoods that make up present-day Phibsborough in Dublin, Ireland.
 The most southerly of these, it begins just two kilometres north of Father Mathew Bridge at Ormond Quay.
 The area is triangular, bounded by Phibsborough Road and Constitution Hill to the West, North Circular Road to the north, and Dorset Street and Bolton Street to the south-east.
 The postal district for the area is Dublin 7.

 Overview

 Broadstone was known in earlier times as Glasmanogue.
 The name is descriptive of a ford crossing place over the Bradogue River, a Liffey tributary stream the mouth of which is located there.
 The Bradogue rises in Cabra to the north-west and runs to the Liffey at Ormond Quay.
 It has long been culverted and now runs wholly underground.

 Broadstone Station, a former railway terminus, is located opposite the King's Inns at Constitution Hill.
+Broadstone does not have a village centre or main street.
+The Railway Terminus was the focal point of the neighbourhood and Broadstone's importance was derived came from its location as one of Dublin's then six railway termini until its closure in 1961.

-Broadstone is home to a number of landmarks such as the Black Church (St. Mary's Chapel of Ease), King's Inns, Broadstone Station, the Blessington Street Basin, Berkeley Road Church (St. Joseph's), and Royal Canal Bank.
+Among the landmarks in Broadstone are the Black Church, King's Inns, Blessington Street Basin, Berkeley Road Church, and Royal Canal Bank.
 Much of the area was originally part of the Grangegorman estate, the demesne, manor house and grounds of the Monck Minogue Stanley family.

-The area consists of streets of small and mid-sized red-brick houses built after the development of the G.W.R. a century after the building of early Georgian Dublin in neighbouring Mountjoy, prior to the Act of Union 1801.
+The area consists of streets of small and mid-sized red-brick houses built after the development of the Great Western Railway a century after the building of early Georgian Dublin in neighbouring Mountjoy, prior to the Act of Union 1801.
 One notable aspect of Georgian architecture retained in these modest homes was the ornate doorways with half-circle fanlights.

-Broadstone does not have a village centre or main street.
-The Railway Terminus was the focal point of the neighbourhood and Broadstone's importance was derived came from its location as one of Dublin's then six railway termini.